clifford2/nginx-demo-container/README.md

 - The image version/tag (handy for CI/CD tests & demos)
 - The image build time (handy for CI/CD tests & demos)
 - Container hostname & start time (handy for load balancing & deployment rollout tests & demos)
+- The value of an optional `$COLOR` environment variable (handy visual aid for load balancing tests & demos)

 This output is available in the following formats: